 There are several commands available in the diagram as follows.

-The following code example illustrates how to align all the selected objects at the left side of the selection boundary.
+The following code example illustrates how to align all the selected objects to the left side of the selection boundary.

 @code